GuiRch/20mint-viewer/README.md

 Some features are not yet implemented:

 * View each nft individually and see its attributes
-* The ranking still displays NFTs with 0 likes
 * Implement research functions
 * Improve the pagination component, for better UX